squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

       link: https://twitter.com/squidfunk
 ```

-For each entry, the following settings are available:
+The following properties must be set for each link:

 `icon`{ #social-icon }

 :   [:octicons-tag-24: 5.0.0][social.icon support] · :octicons-milestone-24:
-    Default: _none_ · :octicons-alert-24: Required – This field must point to an
+    Default: _none_ · :octicons-alert-24: Required – This property must contain
-    icon path referencing [any icon bundled with the theme][custom icons], or
+    a valid path to [any icon bundled with the theme][custom icons], or the
-    the build will not succeed.
+    build will not succeed.
 Some popular choices:

     * :fontawesome-brands-behance: – `fontawesome/brands/behance`
     * :fontawesome-brands-docker: – `fontawesome/brands/docker`